canalem/clusterpluck/README.rst

 Tutorials
 ---------
-Find jupyter notebooks in the tutorials_ folder.
+Find rst tutorial in the tutorials_ folder.

 Packages Required
 -----------------